-The CCHA is required to obtain, at minimum, two current and consecutive pay stubs for determining annual income from wages.
+The PHA is required to obtain, at minimum, two current and consecutive pay stubs for determining annual income from wages.

-The CCHA may reject documentation provided by the family if the document is not an original, if the document appears to be forged, or if the document is altered, mutilated, or illegible.
-Third-party documents provided by the family must be dated within 60 days of the CCHA request date.
+The PHA may reject documentation provided by the family if the document is not an original, if the document appears to be forged, or if the document is altered, mutilated, or illegible.